Wang Ming: From Moscow to Shanghai

-In 1929, Wang, along with the rest of the 28 Bolsheviks, was sent back to China with the goal of taking over the leadership of the CCP.
-However, they met strong resistance within the CCP from members such as Zhang Guotao and Zhou Enlai.
-Not surprisingly, they were assigned insignificant positions.
-Meanwhile, Wang found comfort in dating a member of the 28 Bolsheviks, Meng Qingshu, who later became his wife.
+In early 1929, Wang left Sun Yat-sen University to return to China.
+Wang began dating Meng Qingshu, who later became his wife.
 Wang was then transferred to the Propaganda Department of CCP, where Li Lisan was the incumbent minister.
 During a half year from 1929 to 1930, Wang published many articles in the party newspaper Red Flag and magazine Bolshevik, which supported the leftism embraced by Li.
 In 1930, when Wang attended a secret meeting in Shanghai, he was promptly arrested.
 But Wang was lucky enough to be ignored by the KMT secret police, who had no idea what value this young man might be to them.
 Wang was soon released after bribing the guard.
 Wang was transferred to CCP's Central Labor Union after his release.
 Although Wang was a leftist and abided by Communist dogma strictly in essence, his beliefs were different from those of Li.
 Wang was more strict about adhering to the policies of the Comintern.
 He quickly found a temporary alliance with old CCP members, labor activists such as He Mengxiong (何孟雄), Lin Yunan (林育南, a relative of Lin Biao) against Li.
-In a meeting, Wang argued with Li and offended Li.
+In a meeting, Wang argued with Li and offended him.
 As a price for his being impulsive and immature, Wang was discharged from his position and demoted to the Jiangsu division of CCP.